shaniz/IrreversibleBackdoor/Readme.md

 ### Evaluation - Test finetune
 Update MODEL_PATH in `stage3_eval/eval_backdoor_ASR.py` to result irreversible backdoor model from previous section and run:

+!!Notice!!: generally, MODEL_PATH should be the final checkpoint created in the previous part (`final_` prefix in model file).
+If the final created model was created after a drop in original accuracy, take one previous checkpoint from the final one (ASR after finetune should be higher).

 ```bash
 python stage3_eval/eval_backdoor_ASR.py